Omar Dominguez

 Omar, Maggie and their dogs

-You have already met the boy who started all of this, and he is the reason any of it exists at all.
-No founder I admire has ever done it alone, and this is the circle that carries me, my mother and father, Maggie, Sandra, Moni, Sebastian, the friends and mentors along the way, a great deal of luck, and a little divine intervention.
+No founder I admire ever did it alone.
+This is the circle that carries me: my mother and father, Maggie, Sandra, Moni, Sebastian, the friends and mentors along the way, a lot of luck, and some grace I did not earn.

 Believe, take action, dream big

-An unexamined dream can quietly turn toxic, and the only ones worth keeping are the ones still connected to who you actually are
+An unexamined dream can quietly turn on you, and the only ones worth keeping are the ones still tied to who you actually are

 What I believe